 • Communities using Lake Michigan water know their available supply of water as they each have an allocation set for 20 years.
 In contrast, groundwater-dependent communities are typically not equipped to know or indicate available future supply.
 Rather, they assume water will be available and/or develop new wells to ensure future water supply.
-Revise the last sentence of the Specifics column and the "Lead Implementers" accordingly.
+Revise the last sentence of the "Specifics" column accordingly.

-Action Lead Specifics Retain/Revise/ Implementers Delete Adopt policies to Municipalities, Water utilities should require large-scale Revise encourage water utilities, projects to seek water neutrality.
-Project attainment of zero corporate and sponsors should work with utilities to set an water industrial annual water budget following an audit that footprints/water entities identifies internal water saving mechanisms neutrality for large and external offsets if the budget is exceeded. scale projects CMAP should provide baseline or case study information to increase awareness of the concept and promote its applicability in the region.
+Action Lead Specifics Retain/Revise/ Implementers Delete Adopt policies to Municipalities, Water utilities should require large-scale Revise encourage water utilities projects to seek water neutrality.
+Project attainment of zero sponsors should work with utilities to set an water annual water budget following an audit that footprints/water identifies water saving mechanisms.
+Project neutrality for large operators should then adhere to the water scale projects budget.
+If the budget is exceeded, as determined by water billing triggers, operators would contribute to local conservation efforts to offset that amount elsewhere in the system.

-- It is highly unlikely that a water utility would require this action until such time as supply scarcity becomes a reality.
+• It is highly unlikely that a water utility would require this action until such time as supply scarcity becomes a reality.
 In the meantime, there are other more practical strategies that a water utility might pursue to affect efficiency and conservation-oriented behavior.
 Furthermore, a water-neutrality policy position might best be implemented at a subregional or regional scale to create an even playing field and eliminate competitive pressures that municipalities are sensitive to.
-Also, this is likely to be a corporate-driven strategy to fit a corporate mission. - In any event, the idea might be adopted where either system capacity or actual supply pose a constraint on availability.
-CMAP can develop a strategy report that raises the profile of the practice.
+Also, this is likely to be a corporate-driven strategy to fit a corporate mission.

 Action Lead Specifics Retain/Revise/

 Implementers Delete

 Implement urban Counties, Adopt minimum standards for tree Revise

 and community municipalities, coverage in development projects along

-forestry programs park districts, with tree preservation and maintenance
+forestry programs park districts with tree preservation and maintenance

-nonprofits regulations.
+regulations.
 Undertake these programs

 through park districts in public sites.

 Incentives should be provided for

 residents to plant trees, such as

 discounted sales and/or planting

 assistance.
-Land-use change should be

-guided in part by an urban forestry

-program that strives to maintain

-woodlots and other tree cover during

-development.